Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 This course combines well with English and any of the social sciences such as politics, sociology, history and economics.
 For those more interested in criminology it is useful to combine law with Psychology.
 Maths students will also find it helpful in developing logical thinking.

 Five GCSEs, grade C or above, including English Language and Maths.
 One of these GCSEs should be in an humanities subject such as Geography or History at grade B or above.
+GCSE grade B in a subject which includes extended writing, such as English or History.
 All applicants will be interviewed.

 The AS-Level is 100% exam based.
 A minimum of a D grade is needed at AS Level to progress onto year 2 of the course.